RobertARandolph/cider-rebl/README.md

 # How do I use it?

+The default behaviour for REBL with non-nREPL clients and with ([nREPL middleware's](#other-things)) is to send all forms to REBL or use REBL as a REPL.

+I prefer to only send specific forms to REBL as I work.
+This allows me to easily find the dozen or so things that I care about inspecting in a REPL session that might have 100(0)s of evaluations.

+# Installation

 ## deps.edn

 I may add [lein](https://leiningen.org) content in the future, but I don't use Leiningen.